hoffin/canopy_care_website/content/faq.md

 # 15. WHAT CAN I DO TO KEEP MY TREES IN GREAT SHAPE BETWEEN YOUR VISITS?

 We're happy to offer tips and advice on proper tree care and maintenance to keep your trees healthy between professional services!

+# 16. WHAT ACREDITATIONS DO YOUR TREE SURGEONS HAVE?

+Recognised by City and Guilds of London Institute
+NPTC Accredited

+* City & Guilds Level 3 Certificate of Competence in Aerial Tree Rigging
+* City & Guilds Level 3 Certificate of Competence in Aerial Tree Pruning
+* City & Guilds Level 3 Certificate of Competence in Assisted Felling
+* City & Guilds Level 2 Certificate of Competence in Felling
+* City & Guilds Level 2 Certificate of Competence in Using a Chainsaw from a Rope and Harness
+* City & Guilds Level 2 Certificate of Competence in Tree Climbing and Aerial Rescue
+* City & Guilds Level 2 Certificate of Competence in Chainsaw Maintenance and Cross-cutting

+# 17. WHAT AREA DO YOU COVER

+We opperate mainly in London and the South-East and are based near Guildford, Surrey.

 ---